codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 Where better costs less.

-Where we serve everyone equally with dignity.
+Where we serve everyone with dignity.

 It would be the biggest source of societal good for a generation.